CanevottiAlessia/miR-RF/README.md

 ## Example

 Below you can find a complete example of the workflow.
-An example FASTA file (fasta_example.fa) is provided with the repository:
+An example FASTA file (fasta_example.fa) is provided with the repository (dir: input):

 ```plaintext
 >hsa-mir-3665